Quantum metrology through spectral measurements in quantum optics: Harnessing photon-photon correlations in quantum parameter estimation

 This quantity provides evidences of multi-photon processes, such as the so-called leapfrog processes in the Mollow ladder~\cite{Gonzalez-TudelaTwophotonSpectra2013}, illustrated in the inset of the middle panel in Fig.~\ref{fig:Two-sensor-CFI}(a).
 In the case of a two-photon leapfrog process, energy conservation sets the frequency of the two emitted photons, $\Delta_1$ and $\Delta_2$~\cite{Gonzalez-TudelaTwophotonSpectra2013,LopezCarrenoPhotonCorrelations2017}.
-There are given by the conditions: (i) $\Delta_1+\Delta_2=-\omega_S$ for the transition $|-\rangle \rightrightarrows |+\rangle$, (ii) $\Delta_1+\Delta_2=0$ for the transition $|\pm\rangle \rightrightarrows |\pm\rangle$, and (iii) $\Delta_1+\Delta_2=\omega_S$ for the transition $|+\rangle \rightrightarrows |-\rangle$.
+They are determined by the conditions: (i) $\Delta_1+\Delta_2=-\omega_S$ for the transition $|-\rangle \rightrightarrows |+\rangle$, (ii) $\Delta_1+\Delta_2=0$ for the transition $|\pm\rangle \rightrightarrows |\pm\rangle$, and (iii) $\Delta_1+\Delta_2=\omega_S$ for the transition $|+\rangle \rightrightarrows |-\rangle$.
 These two-photon transitions appear as antidiagonal lines in the insets of the second row in Fig.~\ref{fig:Two-sensor-CFI}, corresponding to superbunched emission (red regions).
 The second row of Fig.~\ref{fig:Two-sensor-CFI} shows $g_\Gamma^{(2)}$ in frequency space $(\Delta_1, \Delta_2)$ for different sensor linewidths, $\Gamma = \{10^{-1}, 1, 10\} \gamma$.
-As previously reported in Ref.~\cite{Gonzalez-TudelaTwophotonSpectra2013}: (i) narrow-band filters ($\Gamma \to 0$) tend to suppress correlations, yielding mostly uncorrelated emission (white); (ii) broadband filters ($\Gamma \to \infty$) blur spectral information---color-blind measurements---, recovering standard antibunching from a two-level system; (iii) intermediate linewidths ($\Gamma\sim \gamma$) reveal multi-photon structures, capturing rich quantum correlations.
-These features are more cleary observed in Fig.~\ref{fig:two-sensor-Gamma}(a,b).
+As previously reported in Ref.~\cite{Gonzalez-TudelaTwophotonSpectra2013}: (i) narrow-band filters ($\Gamma \to 0$) tend to suppress correlations, yielding mostly uncorrelated emission (white); (ii) intermediate linewidths ($\Gamma\sim \gamma$) reveal multi-photon structures, capturing rich quantum correlations; (iii) broadband filters ($\Gamma \to \infty$) blur spectral information---color-blind measurements---, recovering standard antibunching from a two-level system.
+These features are more clearly observed in Fig.~\ref{fig:two-sensor-Gamma}(a,b).